Astros rally late against former teammate, top Mariners 4-3 - WHIZ News

 Astros: 3B Alex Bregman was out of the lineup on Monday.
 Manager Dusty Baker said the plan was for Bregman to play three games and then take a day off after he returned from the injured list last week due to a quad injury.
 He expected Bregman back in the lineup on Tuesday. … Baker said C Jason Castro was getting a second opinion on his surgically repaired knee.
 Castro was placed on the injured list on Sunday, but had not played since last Tuesday.

-Mariners: Manager Scott Servais was hopeful OF Kyle Lewis (knee) won’t go out on a rehab assignment early this week.
+Mariners: Servais said OF Kyle Lewis (knee) won’t go out on a rehab assignment early this week.
 Lewis reported general soreness from an extensive workout on Sunday and his timeline for a rehab assignment was being evaluated.

 UP NEXT